mozilla/redash-stmo/README.rst

     make node_modules

-.. admonition:: Behind the scenes
+Behind the scenes
   This will run ``npm install`` inside the server in the ``/app`` directory, which is the directory with Redash's code from the Redash Docker base image.

   NOTE, the redash-stmo development setup mounts the ``/app/node_modules`` directory as a separate Docker volume, that will be maintained by Docker and won't show up in or transfer to the host machine where Docker is running.

 Start the containers
 ~~~~~~~~~~~~~~~~~~~~